 Dogs on Beaches and Parks

-Council has adopted a new Dogs on Beaches and Parks Policy on 28 September 2010 that includes three types of dog access zones these being green, orange and red.
+Council has a Dogs on Beaches and Parks Policy that includes three types of dog access zones: green, orange and red.
 The green areas are off-leash, the orange areas are time share access areas and the red areas are dog prohibited (banned) areas.

 Rules for Off-Leash Areas